Chidambaram-Sathappan/config-server/README.md

-# config-server
+# _Config Server Properties_

-This repository contains Configuration Server properties used for our Spring Boot Applications
+`This repository contains Configuration Server properties that will be used for our Spring Boot Applications.`